 a.
 Virtual Users: This goal tests if your application can run a specified number of Vusers simultaneously.
 Running this type of goal-oriented scenario is similar to running a manual scenario.

 b.
 Hits per Second: This goal is used to test the strength of the server in terms of hits.
-For this type of goal, you need to specify a minimum-maximum range of Vusers for the scenario to run and hits per second goal which you want to achieve.
-Hits per Second goal is for Web Vusers only and relates to HTTP requests per second.
+For this type of goal, you need to specify a minimum-maximum range of Vusers for the scenario to run and the hits per second goal that you want to achieve.
+The hits per second goal are for Web Vusers only and relate to HTTP requests per second.

 e.
 Pages per Minute: This goal is used to test the strength of the server in terms of pages.
-For this type of goal, you need to specify a minimum-maximum range of Vusers for the scenario to run and pages per minute goal which you want to achieve.
-Pages per Minute goal is for Web Vusers only.
+For this type of goal, you need to specify a minimum-maximum range of Vusers for the scenario to run and the pages per minute goal that you want to achieve.
+The pages per minute goal is for Web Vusers only.

 7. Update ‘Scenario Settings’ as per your requirement.

 8. Set ‘Run Time’.
-This is the duration of test after the target gets achieved.
+This is the duration of the test after the target is achieved.
 You can also called as steady state.

 9. Set the action ‘If the target cannot be reached’.
 Either ‘Stop scenario and save results’ or ‘Continue scenario without reaching goal’

-10. You can also check ‘Receive notification’ box to get notification of either of the case.
+10. You can also check the ‘Receive notification’ box to get a notification of either of the cases.

 11. Set ‘Load Behavior’ as per your requirement.

-12. You can choose load behavior either ‘Automatic’ or from given options.
+12. You can choose load behaviour either ‘Automatic’ or from given options.

 - Without delay